coldworld22/Skillbridge/docs/social-login-setup.md

 If clicking **Sign in with Google** takes you to `/auth/google` and shows a 404 error, verify the frontend's `NEXT_PUBLIC_API_BASE_URL` points to your backend URL including the `/api` prefix.
 Without this variable the login and register buttons default to `/api/auth/*` which only works when the frontend and backend share the same host.
 Both buttons now append `?origin=` with the current site origin so the API can redirect back correctly even when `FRONTEND_URL` is not configured.

-If requests to `/api/*` still return a Next.js 404 page, confirm your reverse proxy forwards the `/api` path to the backend container.
-The provided `nginx/conf.d` configs use `location ^~ /api/` to proxy to `backend:5002` without rewriting the prefix.
+If requests to `/api/*` still return a Next.js 404 page, confirm your reverse proxy forwards the `/api` path to the backend server.
+The provided `nginx/conf.d` configs use `location ^~ /api/` to proxy to `127.0.0.1:5002` without rewriting the prefix.
 Restart nginx after updating the configuration.

 After editing the files you can verify that nginx picked up the change by running: